Twists of Pl\"ucker coordinates as dimer partition functions: Dimer partition functions

-In this section we show that $\uu_{G_{\postdiag}}(I)$ is independent of the choice of Postnikov diagram ${\postdiag}$.
-We then use this to associate a polynomial to each $k$-subset $I$.
 Note that the effect of the quadrilateral move on the associated bipartite graph is sometimes known as \emph{urban renewal}; see Figure~\ref{fig:flipbipartite} (see~\cite{ciucu98,KPW00}; the latter reference also mentioning G. Kuperberg).
 The proof of Proposition~\ref{prop:flipmoveinvariance} below uses the condensation principle discussed in~\cite{ciucu98,kuo04}.

 \begin{prop} Let ${\postdiag}$ be a Postnikov diagram, and $I$ a $k$-subset of $\{1,\ldots ,n\}$.
 Suppose that ${\postdiag}'$ is obtained from ${\postdiag}$ by applying a quadrilateral move to ${\postdiag}$.
 Then $\uu_{G_{\postdiag}}(I)=\uu_{G_{\postdiag'}}(I)$. \end{prop}